codelv/protonmail/README.md

 # Protonmail

-A protonmail client in python using treq, atom, bcrypt, and pgpy.
+An unoffical protonmail client for python using pgpy, bcrypt, and atom.

-It can be used sync or async thanks to crochet.
+It can be used sync or async and currently supports twisted and tornado for python 2.7 and up.

 ## Usage